The following is a timeline of memorable dates in Texas Ranger and Texas history in a year-by-year format.

 The criminal duo broke into the Texas State prison in Huntsville to rescue a gang member, and shot their way out of two previous attempted arrests.
 Hamer and Gault decide to take no chances.
 They set up an ambush on a rural Louisiana road and pour a hail of bullets into the car.
 The shooting ends the lives of Bonnie & Clyde, but gives birth to a legend.

-A 1960s movie starring Faye Dunaway and Warren Beatty, will resurrect the groundless legend of Bonnie & Clyde, part "Romeo & Juliet" and part "Robin Hood", soft-pedaling the fact that they killed at least 13 police officers and citizens.
+The1967 movie Bonnie & Clyde starring Faye Dunaway and Warren Beatty, will resurrect the groundless legend of Bonnie & Clyde.
+Painting them as part "Romeo & Juliet" and part "Robin Hood," the film will soft-pedal their killing of at least 13 police officers and citizens.
 In one incredibly inaccurate scene, the movie depicts the pair capturing Frank Hamer -- an event that never occurred.
+Hamer's widow and son sued the producers and won an out-of-court settlement for defamation of character.

-Serving under the newly formed Department of Public Safety as lead investigators for the State of Texas.
-2000-01 began the third century in which the Texas Rangers will serve begins with the Rangers at an authorized strength of 107.
+The Texas Rangers serve under the newly formed Department of Public Safety as lead investigators for the State of Texas.

 Texas celebrates its Centennial at Fair Park in Dallas.

 September - Despite U.S. neutrality, Capt.
-Frank Hamer and 49 retired Texas Rangers offer their services to the King of England to defend their shores against Nazi invasion.
-The U.S. State Department is not amused.
-The King thanks Capt.
+Frank Hamer and 49 retired Texas Rangers offer their services to the King George VI of England to defend their shores against Nazi invasion.
+The U.S. State Department is not happy, but the British likely are amused and appreciative.
+His Majesty thanks Capt.
 Hamer and the retired Rangers for their offer.

 During the war, rumors that "Rangers" will infiltrate Nazi Germany causes concern in the Reich.
-The rumors were based on tales of U.S. Army Ranger commandos, but so famous are the Texas Rangers that the Gestapo and Ministry of Propaganda assume that they will face Texas Rangers.
+The rumors were based on tales of U.S. Army Ranger commandos, but so famous are the Texas Rangers in film and novels that the Gestapo and Ministry of Propaganda assumed might face wild Texas Rangers.

-During World War II, Army Criminal Intelligence Division officers train with the Texas Rangers at the DPS headquarters in Austin.
+During World War II, US Army Criminal Intelligence Division officers train with the Texas Rangers at the DPS headquarters in Austin in investigative techniques.

 After the third murder, Texas Ranger Captain Manuel T. "Lonewolf" Gonzaullas is called in to head the investigation.
-Although he will follow hundreds of leads, no arrest is made.
-The case is still open, although the prime suspect dies in a rest home many years later.
+Although he followed hundreds of leads, no arrest is made.
+The case is still open.
+The prime suspect dies in a rest home many years later.

 The Texas Department of Public Safety builds a new campus in Austin including administrative offices and training facilities.
 The Texas Rangers acquire their first airplane.